tikv/rfcs/text/2021-02-24-coprocessor-plugin.md

     Web Assembly has also been experimented in Hackathon.
 As the result, it made the performance score around 50% to 80% to the statically linked one.
 Good work for `Wasmer`!
 Besides, WASM can be written in many languages and has great safety guarantee.

+### Plugin runtime

+The path of the WASM plugin should be specified in the config file.
+When TiKV starts up the plugin will be loaded.
 The Rust binding for WASM plugin should be first-class supported.

-### Keyspace

-Keyspace[[RFC]](https://github.com/tikv/rfcs/pull/39)[[The most updated design doc]](https://docs.google.com/document/d/1x17-urAqToDo8TVXJroEHtc76fdssFaoANjSaNDhjKg/edit) is an incoming feature of TiKV that is highly related to coprocessor plugin.
-Keyspace determines whether a range of key should only be used in transaction mode or in RawKV mode.
-Since coprocessor works in either RawKV mode or txn mode, surely coprocessor plugin framework should aware of Keyspace.
-The details is TBD.

 ### Multi-plugin